Spontaneous combustion: Charcoal

 Charcoal, when freshly prepared, can self-heat and catch fire.
 This is separate from hot spots which may have developed from the preparation of charcoal.
 Charcoal that has been exposed to air for a period of eight days is not considered to be hazardous.
 There are many factors involved, among them the type of wood and the temperature at which the charcoal was prepared.

 Coal

-Self-heating in coal has been extensively studied.
+Extensive studies have been completed on the self-heating of coal.
+Improper storage of coal is a main cause of spontaneous combustion, as there can be a continuous oxygen supply and the oxidization of coal produces heat that doesn't dissipate.
+Over time, these conditions can cause self-heating.
 The tendency to self-heat decreases with the increasing rank of the coal.
 Lignite coals are more active than bituminous coals, which are more active than anthracite coals.
 Freshly mined coal consumes oxygen more rapidly than weathered coal, and freshly mined coal self-heats to a greater extent than weathered coal.
 The presence of water vapor may also be important, as the rate of heat generation accompanying the absorption of water in dry coal from saturated air can be an order of magnitude or more than the same amount of dry air.